 Floating Turtle Trap

 A high quality sunbathing Floating Turtle Trap with an aluminum frame that ensnares turtles as they try to sun themselves.
 This sturdy trap stays afloat by using watertight floats mounted on both sides of the trap.
 Once deployed, turtles will walk onto the ramp and then fall into the escape proof cage.
-The water tight vinyl floats along with the rust resistant frame enable the trap to stay afloat longer and can endure greater duress than other brands.
+The water tight vinyl floats along with the rust resistant black powder coated frame enable the trap to stay afloat longer and can endure greater duress than other brands.
 Easy to use and set up and works year after year.

 - Maintenance free materials

-- Skinny design ensures turtles won’t escape
+- Designed to ensures turtles won’t escape

 Fishing at the Pond or Lake